 Additionally, experts have divided cerebral palsy into several different types, each of which can produce its own set of symptoms.
 Some children display all the symptoms for that type, while others might only show one or two.

-Most of the symptoms children with cerebral palsy face involve specific movements, such as crawling across a floor or clapping the hands together.
+Most of the symptoms children with cerebral palsy face involve specific movements, such as crawling across a floor or clapping their hands together.
 The brain injury severs critical connections or neutralizes brain cells that help children develop their motor skills, so children with CP do not hit the same developmental milestones.

 Children with spastic cerebral palsy often experience difficulty relaxing their muscles.
 They might appear stiff or inflexible, especially when you pick them up, and they might have trouble bending their knees and elbows.
 These symptoms result from “increased muscle tone.”